radixpanther/ib-helper/README.md

 ## Documentation

-The library only specifies what is requested by the user and doesn't set custom defaults.
+The library only specifies what is requested by the user and doesn't set its own defaults.
 Always check the defaults in the Inkbunny API Documentation!
 (https://wiki.inkbunny.net/wiki/API)